How to pronounce the letter G in Spanish?

 It sounds more like the G in English.

-Tips to say the SOFT G like a Spanish native
+Tips to say the STOPPING G like a Spanish native

 Relax your tongue to get the sound of Spanish G.